 This vibrant colour combination spreads a little Christmas cheer throughout the entire holiday season.
 As a central focus, choose the evergreen Checkerberry (Gaultheria procumbens) whose luscious scarlet berries follow delicate white bell-shaped flowers.
 Or try Skimmia japonica ‘Rubella’ – another dwarf shrub with red berries and glossy dark green leaves.
 Both of these shrubs prefer acid conditions, so fill the basket with peat-free ericaceous compost and water with rainwater where possible.

-Red cyclamen complement the scarlet berries of the shrubs perfectly, or go for a mix of white and red to create more variety.
+Red cyclamen complements the scarlet berries of the shrubs perfectly, or go for a mix of white and red to create more variety.
 Snowdrops bring a touch of class to this display and have the advantage that you can look up into the exquisite flowers rather than having to lie on the ground to explore their intricate patterning!
 Finally, add the shimmering beauty of Heuchera ‘Prince of Silver’ to enjoy its large silver-green leaves patterned with dark purple veining.

 For a flash of excitement come the spring, try adding lesser periwinkle (Vinca minor f.alba ‘Gertrude Jekyll’) with evergreen foliage and starry white flowers for trailing interest.
 Or choose another ivy – Hedera helix ‘Glacier’ with dark green and silvery grey leaves.